-Have you ever been curious about how blogs make money?
+Are you curious about how blogs make money?

 Personal finance and investing is an excellent blog niche because the demand for financial advice is neverending.

 It’s satisfying work, as bloggers can positively influence readers by helping them make smarter financial decisions.